wp-plugins/tr-wp-custom-login-page/readme.txt

 * [Upgrade to the Pro Version Now!&raquo;](http://themeroad.net/product/tr-custom-login/)
 * [View a live demo &raquo;](http://themeroad.net/roadtheme/)

- ### TR WP Custom Login Page Pro Version Features
+ # TR WP Custom Login Page Pro Version Features

- WP Custom Login Page is a simple plugin allows to you customize your wordpress login page everything.By using this plugin you will get lots of thing to customize your login page.After installing the plugin you will get five setting panel and those are :
+WP Custom Login Page is a awesome plugin allows to you customize your wordpress login page everything.By using this plugin you will get lots of thing to customize your login page.After installing the plugin you will get five setting panel and those are :

 * Basic settings
 * Login Form settings